Sign in

 Our Three Favorite Wine Fridges

 Our survey responses showed that Wine Enthusiast fridge users tend to be especially pleased with the interior space and temperature consistency.
-The dual zones of the Wine Enthusiast 32-Bottle Dual Zone Wine Cooler allow you to store 32 of your favorite whites, rosés, and reds (in zones sized for 15 and 17 bottles), each at their perfect temperature–or set everything to the same temperature if your collection requires, since that’s the beauty of dual zones.
+The dual zones of the Wine Enthusiast 32-Bottle Dual Zone Wine Cooler allow you to store 32 of your favorite whites, rosés, and reds (in zones sized for 15 and 17 bottles), each at their perfect temperature – or set everything to the same temperature if your collection requires.

 How to Shop for a Wine Fridge

-Whether you're diving into the world of wine fridges for the first, second, or third time, a little extra time and research upfront will ensure you’re setting yourself up for the best-case scenario (or best wine case scenario, pun intended) for your home.
-Here’s what we recommend considering ahead of clicking "add to cart."
+Whether you're diving into the world of wine fridges for the first, second, or third time, a little extra time and research upfront will ensure you’re setting yourself up for the best-case scenario for your home.
+Here’s what we recommend considering before clicking "add to cart."

 Know Your Temperature Zones